nimakam/nimakam-notes/stable-coin/ecosystem.md

 #### Soft-fork

-Summary: We end up with 2 sub-communities and 2 protocols adopted by each.
+Soft-fork is the intentional splitting of the communities, where we end up with 2 sub-communities and 2 protocols adopted by each.

 There is always a non-zero probability that beliefs about operation of the ecosystem, amongst its actors could increasingly diverge in time, in which case, a community split is possible.
 In such a case, those whose beliefs are more aligned with the existing operations and the original parameters of the system are likely to stay with it, and incur less costs due to not having to switch to a new version.
 The existing sub-community however will incur a lot more cost.